agrrh/pieter/README.md

 This is Pieter, a bear (yes, a bear) and a super-lightweight CI.

-One day I realized that number of great tools doesn't suit one simple idea: **to provide lightweight private CI**
+One day you could realize that number of great tools doesn't fully suit simple idea: to provide lightweight private CI.

 - [TeamCity](https://jetbrains.ru/products/teamcity/) and [Jenkins](https://jenkins-ci.org/) are way too heavy
 - [Travis](https://travis-ci.org/) not suitable when one needs privacy
 - [Drone](https://drone.io/) is container-oriented so sometimes an overhead
+- ...

 There are many other solutions, but it was hard to find one good enough to rapidly deploy and use in a minute or two.

 So meet the Pieter CI!

 *Pieter pronounces more like St. Petersburg in short form, not like a person's name.*